milenakos/abyss-tpc/README.md

 ## Hover Flex
 Shows your last placed cell as a hover on your cursor (for everyone except you)

+## No Wrap
+Stops all wrap packets from both sides (aka your wrap mode becomes fully local)

 # More hacks
 Feel free to suggest more!